Public bike sharing system (Tartu)

 Business model used:

-The bike sharing system will be co-financed by the City of Tartu, national and private funds.
+The bike sharing system is co-financed by the City of Tartu, national and private funds.
 No funding is requested from H2020.
-The bike sharing system will be operated by a private company, who will be selected through a public procurement.
+The bike sharing system is operated by the Canadian company Bewegen Technologies Inc

-The residents of Tartu will be involved in the implementation of the bike sharing system already from the beginning of planning the solution and they have several roles in this process.
-First of all, the residents will be involved in deciding on the locations of the docking stations and drafting the service pricing policy (e.g. length of free driving time, daily and monthly pass prices).
-After setting up the bike sharing system, residents will be involved in improving the service quality.
-More specifically, questionnaires will be conducted to identify user expectations and needs, and the design of the service will be adjusted accordingly.
+The residents of Tartu have been involved in the implementation of the bike sharing system already from the beginning of planning the solution and they had several roles in this process.
+First of all, the residents were involved in deciding on the locations of the docking stations and drafting the service pricing policy (e.g. length of free driving time, daily and monthly pass prices).
+After setting up the bike sharing system, residents continue to be involved in improving the service quality.
+More specifically, feedback will be collected via phone and email and questionnaires will be conducted to identify user expectations and needs, and the design of the service will be adjusted accordingly.

-Citizens will also be engaged through awareness-raising – citizens will be informed of how the system operates, how they can register as users, use the system and pay for it, how they can ensure their own and others’ safety etc. Similar content will be communicated to visitors and tourists.
+Citizens have also been engaged through awareness-raising – they have been informed of how the system operates, how they can register as users, use the system and pay for it, how they can ensure their own and others’ safety etc. Similar content will be communicated to visitors and tourists, also with the help of instructional videos.
 The main communication messages will include the following aspects:

 - Bike sharing is convenient, practical, safe, healthy, fast, flexible and affordable;